tj8901nm/SignatureAnalysis-CaseStudy/README.md

 The ADAGE signature analysis was performed in R using the [ADAGEpath](https://github.com/greenelab/ADAGEpath) package.
-We also performed the GSEA analysis as an comparison.
+We also performed the GSEA analysis as a comparison.

 Here are the steps to repeat the analysis: